pbaranyai/ArcGIS_Arcade_Expressions/README.md

 # ArcGIS_Arcade_Expressions
-Expressions used in ArcGIS Arcade
+Various Expressions used in ArcGIS Arcade